DragonComputer/Dragonfire/README.md

 Dragonfire goes through these steps for each one of your commands, respectively:

- - Search across the built-in commands
+ - Search across the built-in commands and evaluate the algebraic expressions
  - Try to [Learn using Advanced NLP and Database Management Techniques](https://github.com/DragonComputer/Dragonfire/blob/master/dragonfire/learn.py)
  - Ask to [Omniscient Q&A Engine](https://github.com/DragonComputer/Dragonfire/blob/master/dragonfire/omniscient.py) (Thanks to all people who contributed to magnificent [spaCy](https://github.com/explosion/spaCy) project and [Wikipedia](https://en.wikipedia.org/), the free encyclopedia for this feature)
+ - Respond using the [Deep Conversation](https://arxiv.org/abs/1506.05869) system, a seq2seq neural network trained with [Cornell Movie-Dialogs Corpus](http://www.cs.cornell.edu/~cristian//Cornell_Movie-Dialogs_Corpus.html)

 <br>